Olive Baked Brie

 Learn how to make the best olive platter for National Olive Day by serving it with Olive Baked Brie with thyme and olive oil.

 If there’s one thing I love more than dessert, it’s snacks.
 I have discipline over how many cookies I eat in one sitting, but give me a bag of chips and there will be nothing left but crumbs.

-I’ve been posting dinner recipes using olives, but truth is I mainly enjoy them straight from the jar.
+I’ve been posting dinner recipes using olives including my Mediterranean Chicken Thighs, but truth is I mainly enjoy them straight from the jar.